Fred Kerley: 2024–present

 In July 2025, Kerley announced that he would miss the 2025 USA Outdoor Track and Field Championships.

-In August 2025, Kerley was issued with a provisional suspension by the Athletics Integrity Unit for "whereabouts failures" under anti-doping rules.
+Following a provisional suspension by the Athletics Integrity Unit that commenced in August 2025, Kerley was issued a two-year ban set to expire in August 2027 by the United States Anti-Doping Agency for whereabouts failures, i.e. missing three doping tests.
+All of his results from December 2024 to August 2025 were disqualified.

 In September 2025, it was announced that he was joining the Enhanced Games.

 Statistics

 Information from World Athletics profile unless otherwise noted.